OrbicCode/Portfolio/README.md

 This will be a project to showcase my Front-End capabilities.

 ### Pre-Project Thoughts
-I've always seen a modern house in a forest as a cool thing.
-With the black and slate grey in the middle of forest greens and browns.
+I've always seen a Japanese or modern house in a forest as a cool thing.
+With black and grey in the middle of forest greens and browns.
-I've seen a few offices go for this look by having a plant-rich setting and including the same colours in their designs.
+A Japanese Zen garden.
+Wood browns and stone greys with deep greens from the plants all next to a clear stream gently flowing.

-What if I can capture this aesthetic and put it into a website?
-Have this be my little cosy zen corner of the internet forest?
+Why not have this be my little cosy zen corner of the internet forest?
+Can I capture a feeling, an image and an aesthetic and translate that into a website?
+A lofty goal it seems.
+There is only one way to find out.

 # Features